SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_CONNECTIONS.md

 Connections can be easily created by following these steps:

 - Select the train for which you want to create a connection.
-- Instead of re-routing the train, you can use a pin to connect the trainrun to a node.
-To create the connection, drag and drop the pin from one node to another.
+- Instead of re-routing the train, you can use the pin (circle) to connect the trainrun to another trainrun.
+To create the connection, drag and drop the pin where the trainrun is connected to node to another trainrun connecting pin (circle).
   > When dragging within a node, the line will appear dashed, and small circles will indicate all
-  > possible connections.
+  > possible connections (pins).

 - Drag the line to the desired circle using drag and drop, and the connection will be drawn.